-Mind Puangcharoen – IJGA Class of 2015– Wingate University sophomore Mind Puangcharoen earned the South Atlantic Conference 2018 Championships individual medalist MVP honors and helped her team earn its fourth SAC women’s golf championship title and its first since 2014.
+Mind Puangcharoen – IJGA Class of 2015– Wingate University senior Mind Puangcharoen earned the South Atlantic Conference 2018 Championships individual medalist MVP honors and helped her team earn its fourth SAC women’s golf championship title and its first since 2014.
 The Bulldog’s 26-stroke margin of victory was the largest in a decade.

-Saptak Talwar – IJGA Class of 2017– Sacred Heart University freshman Saptak Talwar used a five-under 67 to vault atop the leaderboard before winning the 2018 Northeast Individual Championship.
+Saptak Talwar – IJGA Class of 2017– Sacred Heart University junior Saptak Talwar used a five-under 67 to vault atop the leaderboard before winning the 2018 Northeast Individual Championship.
 The rookie recorded the round of five-under 67 with seven birdies in the final round.
 As individual conference champion, Talwar qualified for the 2018 NCAA Men’s Golf Championships televised on Golf Channel.

-Samuel Cudjoe – IJGA Class of 2017– Saint Augustine University freshman Cudjoe qualified for the NCAA II Atlantic/East Regional as Top Individual Seed.
+Samuel Cudjoe – IJGA Class of 2017– Saint Augustine University junior Cudjoe qualified for the NCAA II Atlantic/East Regional as Top Individual Seed.
 The Falcons’ freshman won both CIAA Golfer of the Year and CIAA Rookie Golfer of the Year for posting the top individual average (73.25) in the conference.
-He earned All-CIAA honors in addition to winning the league’s Southern Division title and tying for third in the Northern Division Tournament.
+He earned All-CIAA honors for two consecutive years in addition to winning the league’s Southern Division title and tying for third in the Northern Division Tournament.
 He won four of seven tournaments including the Black College Hall of Fame Tournament in September 2017, the Falcon Fall Shootout in October 2017 and the Falcon Spring Invitational in April 2018.

-Lino Galdin – IJGA Class of 2017 – Mercer University freshman Lino Galdin earned Southern Conference men’s golf postseason honors named to the SoCon All-Freshman Team following an impressive individual performance at the 2018 conference championships.
+Lino Galdin – IJGA Class of 2017 – Mercer University freshman junior Lino Galdin earned Southern Conference men’s golf postseason honors named to the SoCon All-Freshman Team following an impressive individual performance at the 2018 conference championships.
 The IJGA alumni finished his rookie campaign with a strokes-per-round average of 74.70 over 20 rounds played.

-Yuna Sato – IJGA Class of 2017 – Central Oklahoma freshman Sato tied for sixth in the Mid-America Intercollegiate Athletics Association Women’s Golf Championships.
+Yuna Sato – IJGA Class of 2017 – Central Oklahoma junior Sato tied for sixth in the Mid-America Intercollegiate Athletics Association Women’s Golf Championships.
 She was second of three Broncos placing in the top 10 at the tournament.